 Motion to approve minutes from last meeting given by Helyn Layton with Liz Martin giving second and minutes were approved with a change to Tracy’s spelling of last name.

-Tracy Cews asked that we try to fill the position of student for our site council, Melinda offered to try and recruit a student representative.
+Tracy Crews asked that we try to fill the position of student for our site council, Melinda offered to try and recruit a student representative.

 Reyna presented the following: